Griffith Baily Coale

-Griffith Baily Coale (21 May 1890, Baltimore - 20 August 1950, Stonington) was an American painter; best known for establishing the Navy Combat Art Program.
+Griffith Baily Coale (21 May 1890 in Baltimore – 20 August 1950 in Stonington) was an American painter; best known for establishing the Navy Combat Art Program.

 Biography

-His father, William Ellis Coale (1856-1897), was a prominent member of Baltimore society.
+His father, William Ellis Coale, was a prominent member of Baltimore society.
 After showing an early interest in art, he received enthusiastic support from his family.
 From 1909 to 1911, he attended the Maryland Institute College of Art and served as President of the Art Students' League.
 Shortly after, he travelled to Paris, where he studied with William Laparra (at the Académie Julian), and with the expatriate American artist, Richard E. Miller; focusing on murals.
 He exhibited a few of his works at the Salon in 1913 and 1914.
 This was followed by a brief period in Munich, studying at a private art school operated by Moritz Heymann.

 After trips to Italy and Spain, he returned to Baltimore in 1915; working as a freelance painter.
-That same year, he married Margaret Gordon McCulloch (1887-1932), an immigrant from Ireland.
+That same year, he married Margaret Gordon McCulloch, an immigrant from Ireland.
 During the final years of World War I (1917-1918), he worked as a camoufleur for the U.S. Shipping Board; painting both military and civilian ships at the Port of Baltimore.

 In the post-war years, he travelled throughout the Northeast, spending much of his time in New York and Connecticut.
 Eventually, in 1922, he settled in New York City.
 There, he painted portraits and murals and became a member of the National Society of Mural Painters.
 Numerous companies and organizations commissioned murals from him; including Lee, Higginson & Co. and the Brooklyn Borough Gas Company.
 His works may be seen at the Metropolitan Life Insurance Company Tower, the Criminal Courts Building, and the City Bank Farmers Trust Building.
 In 1932, together with the stained glass artist, Robert McGill Mackall (1889-1982), he decorated the Baltimore Trust Company Building.